kleinfreund/dotfiles/README.md

 ## Compatibility

 Windows does not natively support shell scripts.
-Running this script inside the native command line (cmd, PowerShell, etc.) will not work.
+Running this script inside the native command line (cmd.exe, PowerShell, etc.) will not work.
 I am currently using Git Bash as my command line interface which runs Bash 3.1.20.
 I’d prefer to run version 4, since I could use associative arrays in the script then.
 Currently I am worried about basic compatibility when moving to new systems, so I leave it at that.

 ## To Do

 - Add `$NPM_DIR` for OS X/Linux
+- (Consideration) Store actual config files in `~/.config` and symlink them
-- Consider not separating files by operating system – would that work?
+- (Consideration) Don’t separate files by operating system – would that work?

   The dotfiles for Bash might look different (for example when using RVM on Ubuntu)